TheWarek/h5py_dataset/README.md

 # h5py dataset

-Simple python script to extract pach around detected key-points as an h5py file.
+Simple python script to extract patches around detected key-points and stored them as an h5py file.

 Stored on disk.